PeCeTfull/Speller/README.md

 * Text input colour scheme – it is used to change the appearance of the area designed for typing text to be read.
 Three schemes are available to choose from: standard, black & white and console.

 * Speech bank – from the list here, you can choose any speech bank, that is a set containing the files with the *.wav extension with distinct pronunciation of individual chars.
-Such the created list is based on the subfolders with files in the "Banki" folder placed inside the program's home directory found by the application where the subfolder is a bank named like this, yet the default speech bank itself is basically all the sound files that are located in the main directory of "Banki".
+Such the created list is based on the subfolders with files in the "Banks" folder placed inside the program's home directory found by the application where the subfolder is a bank named like this, yet the default speech bank itself is basically all the sound files that are located in the main directory of "Banks".

 * SAPI5 voice – you can select here any SAPI5 synthesizer that is already installed in your system.